Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 • elimination of snoring and sleep apnea;

-Every patient with ventricular extrasystoles should also be observed by a cardiologist.
+Every patient with ventricular extrasystoles should be observed by a cardiologist.
 The only exceptions are those patients in whom frequent extrasystole was completely eliminated using radiofrequency ablation.

 Read also

-Causes of ventricular premature beats
+Causes of ventricular extrasystole

 1. organic – these are pathologies of the cardiovascular system;

-1. Organic causes
+1. Organic reasons

 • Ischemia (impaired blood supply) of the heart;